Real Estate in Hong Kong

 We asked foreigners in Hong Kong what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In Hong Kong, rental properties typically include a refrigerator, washing machine, air conditioner, and stove.
-Some properties may also include a microwave, dishwasher, and water heater," said one in Hong Kong.
+Some properties may also include a microwave, dishwasher, and water heater," wrote one expat who made the move to Hong Kong.

 Additional Information about Searching for a Home in Hong Kong: